KelCodesStuff/KelCodesStuff/README.md

 - Architected and stabilized the test automation infrastructure using Playwright and CircleCI, restructuring legacy processes to increase release velocity by 35% and drive Coveralls coverage to 73%.
 - Led agile teams in boosting the number of regressions detected by 54% through developing and implementing a test automation framework using Playwright.
 - Slashed production error resolution time by 15% using Datadog and Sentry to streamline root cause analysis and expose critical gaps in test coverage.
+- Pioneered a shift-left testing strategy by integrating automated gates into CI/CD pipelines, blocking regressions and reducing post-release issues by 37%.
 - Achieved a 25% improvement in API reliability by conducting performance and load testing with Locust for critical REST and GraphQL endpoints, effectively identifying and resolving bottlenecks.